CrowdHailer/OK/README.md

 end
 ```

-*Unlike native with any unmatched error case does not throw an error and will just be passed as the return value*
+*Unlike Elixir's native `with` construct, any unmatched error case does not throw an error and will just be passed as the return value*

 ### Result Pipeline Operator `~>>`